kimptoc/wowactivityfeed/readme.txt

 - whats in the changes for achievements map - useful or just use feeds/news?
 - run app at tagadab, also try heroku - any more stable...?
 - put savedTime onto db
-- use lastModified from DB to tell armory when we want an update (?)
 - normalise names, eg query this
 --- http://localhost:3000/view/member/us/kaelthas/Fe%C3%A5therz
 -- and get this